Hidradenitis suppurativa is a chronic, relapsing skin condition that causes painful abscesses and scarring.

 The early stages of hidradenitis suppurativa tend to cause vague symptoms that a person can easily mistake for those of another skin condition.

-Common early warning signs of hidradenitis suppurativa include:
+Common early symptoms of hidradenitis suppurativa include:

 - one or more breakouts of pea-sized pimples or boils that either disappear, enlarge, or rupture and leak pus after a few hours to days